 The monitoring cannot start until the highway is operating at 110 kilometres/hour.
-It is important to allow the traffic to settle in to an average day pattern prior to monitoring.
-Following completion of the monitoring, complex computer modelling and data validation is undertaken then the report is prepared and undergoes independent review by the EPA and the Department of Planning and Environment prior to publication.
-The community will continue to be kept informed as the process continues.
+It is important to allow the traffic to settle in to an average day pattern before monitoring starts.
+When noise monitoring is complete complex computer modelling and data validation is done, the Operational Noise Report is prepared and then independently reviewed by the EPA and DPE before publication.
+We will keep the community informed during the process.